kmwebnet/ECC608-Configure/README.md

 and emits device unique ID represents as "0123xxxxxxxxxxxxee", 18 bytes long.
 Due to chip's secure function, once if it has configured, you can't change config contents.

+This code is for ATECC608A-SSHDA-T.
+it's not compatible for ATECC608A-TNGTLS, ATECC608A-TFLXTLS and ATECC608-TCSTM.

 # Requirements

   Platformio with VS Code environment.